tjcages/expo-link-preview/README.md

-# mood-board
+# react-native-link-render
-A wall to post all your favorite links
+Render URL links to either a web or Twitter preview